Data on Central Bank Independence

 Central Bank's Objectives

-QoG Code: cbie_obj
+QoG code: cbie_obj

 Objectives.
 Provides information on the central bank’s statutory goals.
 The index ranges from 0 to 1 where 0 corresponds to the lowest level of independence to 1, the highest level.